mission

 the goals

 The sum total of all of our research is that our project can have the greatest impact by actively seeking to serve youth and low income residents with affordable and inclusive programming.
+At the time of our founding, recent research by MAPC indicates a visible lack of art spaces in the most densely populated and underserved areas of the city, and our team is well positioned to reach them.

 art @ the Nawn is geographically positioned near a local and regional transit hub in an area with a relatively high concentration of youth, seniors and low income households.
 While we can reasonably attract visitors from across the income spectrum and from approximately 30 minutes of public transit to the building, our immediate neighbors may likely fall into one of our three target categories.